mbari-org/commons/README.md

 1. Login to <https://s01.oss.sonatype.org/>
 2. Click on [Staging Repositories](https://s01.oss.sonatype.org/#stagingRepositories) on the left.
-3. Select the staged repo and click the close button above it.
+3. Select the staged repo and click the `Close` button above it.
 This will go through the activity at the bottom.
+Verify that all checks passed.
-Check that everything passed.
-If it did it will appear in Maven central after some time.
-Be patient.
+4. Select the staged repo and click the `Release` button above it.
+Be patient, it will appear in Maven central after some time